Ray Davis Portfolio

 Security

-- Deny-by-default API authorization across 150+
+- Deny-by-default API authorization across 400+

 endpoints.
-Built a single
+A single

 withRoutewrapper that every API handler must use, declaring a typed access level (public / authenticated user / tenant member / specific permission / tenant owner / superadmin / machine-cron / machine-webhook) plus automatic tenant-scoping.
 Why it matters: makes “accidentally unprotected” impossible and directly addresses broken access control — the #1 category in the OWASP Top 10. - Turned the audit into an enforced invariant.
 A CI gate fails the build if any new route ships without a declared access level.
 Why: stops access-control regressions as the team and surface area grow — security that can’t silently rot.